 Fix 3: Check Startup System Preferences

-If your Mac PC is not booting from the correct startup disk, it won't boot effectively, so if you want to ensure that your favored startup disk is chosen:
+If your Mac PC is not booting from the correct startup disk, it won't boot effectively, so if you want to ensure that your favored startup disk is chosen, follow the steps below:

 Step 1: Boot your Mac into Safe Mode and sign in to your Apple account.

-Step 2: Go to System Preferences from the Apple menu on top.
+Step 2: Go to System Preferences from the Apple menu on top and then click Startup Disk.

-Step 4: From a list of disks, click the symbol of the one you need to use as the startup disk for your Mac.
+Step 4: Then From the list of disks, click the symbol of the one you need to use as the startup disk for your Mac.

 Step 5: Restart your device.